shoeffner/monty/01_HelloPython/slides.md

   1. Form groups of sizes 3-4 if you want to have feedback sessions and sign up for groups on Stud.IP which have a time slot.
   2. Form groups of sizes 2-4 if you do not want to have feedback sessions and sign up for groups without.
   3. If there are not enough groups, please get in touch with us.

+\cliqr{Are you interested in private feedback sessions or homework corrections only?}

 # Questionnaire results: contents